-Wild crested geckos are found in a small region that is less than 500 km².
+Wild crested geckos are found in a small region less than 500 km².
 Sadly this habitat is reduced by human intervention.
-Although habitat loss is not only a problem for crested geckos it is one of the most important threats to crested geckos.
+Although habitat loss is not only a problem for crested geckos, it is one of the most critical threats to crested geckos.

-Wildfires, logging and the clearing of forests for agriculture make it difficult for the crested gecko to survive.
+Wildfires, logging, and clearing forests for agriculture make it difficult for the crested gecko to survive.
 The introduction of deer and pigs have also led to habitat loss for these geckos.